 Getting to the Prague Eiffel Tower

 The easiest way to get to Petrin and the Prague Eiffel tower is via the Funicular that goes from the bottom of the hill close to the Ujezd tram stop.
-You’ll need a full adult single ticket to travel and you’ll have the option of going right to the top exiting close to the Stefanik Observatory or get off at Nebozizek and walk the last 100 metres along the tree-lined pathway.
+You’ll need a 24 hour or 72 hour pass or you need to buy a ticket when you get there because regular adult single tickets don’t work here.
+You’ll have the option of going right to the top exiting close to the Stefanik Observatory or get off at Nebozizek and walk the last 100 metres along the tree-lined pathway.
 If you don’t want to use the funicular then the entry to the Hunger Wall pathway is right next to it and is roughly a 30 minute walk up paths that get quite slippery in winter months.

 A rougher climb can be made when entering the park via the street Vlasska (go past the American and German embassies) which requires greater use of steps but is a more direct route to the tower.